 Prenuptial or Postnuptial Agreements

-Although prenuptial agreements are becoming increasingly more common, currently prenuptial and postnuptial agreements are more often seen in high asset cases for obvious reasons.
+Although prenuptial agreements are becoming increasingly common in all marriages, prenuptial and postnuptial agreements are more often seen in high asset cases for obvious reasons.

 Separate Property Claims

-In cases involving parties entering a marriage with substantial pre-marital wealth, the longer the marriage, the greater the likelihood that the separate wealth brought into the marriage will be mixed (commingled) with assets acquired after marriage.
 Commingling can happen in a variety of ways and can often become a nightmare in the event of a divorce for the party seeking separate property credit to prove the claim.
 In fact, the starting legal presumption is that every asset acquired during the marriage is community property subject to 50/50 division.
 It is the affirmative burden of the party claiming a separate property right to trace the separate property out of the property acquired during the marriage.
-We also see separate property claims involving substantial gifts from relatives as well as inheritances.
+We also see separate property claims involving substantial gifts from relatives, as well as inheritances.

 Valuation and Division of Business Interests

-If you own a valuable business and are looking at the possibility of divorce, you absolutely need competent representation and good, sound and honest counsel.
+If you own a valuable business and are looking at the possibility of divorce, you absolutely need competent representation and good, sound, honest legal counsel.
 Attorney John Griffith handles our litigated high asset cases and has had great success both in and out of the courtroom for his high asset divorce clients.